Alibaba fined $2.8 billion on competition charge in China

 BEIJING -- Alibaba Group, the world’s biggest e-commerce company, was fined 18.3 billion yuan ($2.8 billion) by Chinese regulators on Saturday for anti-competitive tactics, as the ruling Communist Party tightens control over fast-growing tech industries.

-Party leaders worry about the dominance of China's biggest internet companies including Alibaba at a time when the industry is expanding into finance, health services and other sensitive areas.
-The party says anti-monopoly enforcement, especially in tech industries, is a priority this year.
+Party leaders worry about the dominance of China's biggest internet companies, which are expanding into finance, health services and other sensitive areas.
+The party says anti-monopoly enforcement, especially in tech, is a priority this year.

 The move is a new setback for Alibaba and its billionaire founder, Jack Ma, following a November decision by regulators to suspend the stock market debut of Ant Group, a finance platform spun off from the e-commerce giant.
 It would have been the world's biggest initial public stock offering last year.